Charles-Harris/Booper/webApp/README.md

 ## Getting Started

 These instructions will walk you through the steps to run this app on your local machine.
-For details on deploying the web app on a public IP address via Oracle Cloud Infrastructure, see the [OCI Deployment](https://github.com/paulchyz/Booper) directory in this Booper repository.
+For details on deploying the web app on a public IP address via Oracle Cloud Infrastructure, see the [OCIdeployment](https://github.com/paulchyz/Booper) directory in this Booper repository.

 ### Prerequisites